The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 - Increase in Hispanic household income

-- Potential further increases of household income and population, and thus, housing demand in the future
+- Potential further increases in household income and population, and thus, housing demand in the future

 The Real Estate Market Situation and Media Consumption of the Hispanic Target Group

-Although the Hispanic population is rather a diverse one, there some similarities exist when it comes to home buying.
+Although the Hispanic population is relatively diverse, some similarities exist regarding home buying.